JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-assessments.md

    ![](../assets/compliance-question-adding.png)
    ​

-6. If you want to add questions to a custom assessment, click the **Custom** tab and enter the following information:
+6. If you want to add custom questions to an assessment, click the **Custom** tab and enter the following information:

    - Name in the form of a question (required)
    - Description to explain what the question should answer (optional)